Is your food bill setting you back? Food shopping is an essential part of our day-to-day life, but it needn’t be expensive.

 Head to the frozen aisle

-Fresh fruit and veg are great - but if you’re following a tight budget, you can still get your five-a-day in frozen form.
+Fresh fruit and vegetables are great - but if you’re on a tight budget, you can still get your five-a-day in frozen form.
 Also, if you’re getting a week’s worth of food in one go, buying frozen stuff means it’ll stay fresh for longer.

 With cashback apps, you can even claim money back from your groceries.
 In some cases, you can recoup 100% of the cost – meaning you can bag a freebie!
 Just make sure you keep your receipts to prove your purchase.